GoogleCloudPlatform/community/tutorials/interconnect-usage-using-vpc-flow-logs/index.md

 ---
-title: Use VPC FLow Logs to monitor Cloud Interconnect usage
+title: Use VPC Flow Logs to monitor Cloud Interconnect usage
 description: Learn how to analyze information from VPC Flow Logs to estimate the amount of Cloud Interconnect usage by different projects.
 author: manokhina
 tags: VLAN attachments
-date_published: 2021-02-11
+date_published: 2021-02-22
 ---

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial describes the mechanism of analyzing VPC Flow Logs to estimate the amount of Interconnect attachment usage by different projects.
-It can be used by the Network Administrator who administers the Landing Zone (an environment that's been provisioned and prepared to host workloads in cloud).
+This tutorial shows you how to analyzine VPC Flow Logs to estimate the amount of Interconnect attachment usage by different projects and instances.
+This data can be used for calculating the cost to charge the business units that use the Interconnect connections.
+This technique can be used by a network administrator who administers the *landing zone* (an environment that has been provisioned and prepared to host workloads in the cloud.

-VPC Flow Logs capture different flows from/to VMs, but we will focus only on those which involve Egress traffic through Interconnect (the flow is shown by red arrows on the diagram).
-Only Egress traffic from VPC towards Interconnect is chargeable, unless there is a resource that is processing ingress traffic, such as a load balancer.
+VPC Flow Logs captures different flows to and from VMs; this tutorial focuses on those which involve egress traffic through Interconnect, shown by red arrows in the diagram below.
+Only egress traffic from VPC towards Interconnect is chargeable, unless there is a resource that is processing ingress traffic, such as a load balancer.

 ![image](https://storage.googleapis.com/gcp-community/tutorials/interconnect-usage-using-vpc-flow-logs/diagram.png)

-This tutorial assumes you are familiar with VPC networks, Cloud Logging and BigQuery.
+This tutorial that assumes that you're familiar with VPC networks, Cloud Logging, and BigQuery.

-## Objective

-You will learn how to monitor how much capacity of the interconnect attachment is used by projects and instances.
-This data can be used for calculating the cost to charge the business units which use interconnect.

 ## Costs

-This tutorial uses billable components of Google Cloud Platform, including:
+This tutorial uses billable components of Google Cloud, including the following:

 -  BigQuery
 -  VPC Flow Logs
--  GCE VM instances
+-  Compute Engine VM instances
--  VPC Egress traffic
+-  VPC egress traffic

-For large enough volumes of traffic, VPC Flow logs size can be reduced using [the different sampling rate](https://cloud.google.com/vpc/docs/flow-logs#log-sampling) which will not lower the accuracy of results.
-Also, you can view the estimated logs size generated per day during the subnet editing in the Cloud Console.
+For large volumes of traffic, you can reduce the size of logs by using [different sampling rate](https://cloud.google.com/vpc/docs/flow-logs#log-sampling), which doesn't lower the accuracy of results.
+Also, you can view the estimated size of logs generated per day during the subnet editing in the Cloud Console.

-Use the [Pricing Calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage and [Cloud Monitoring sample dashboard](https://github.com/GoogleCloudPlatform/monitoring-dashboard-samples/blob/master/dashboards/networking/vpc-flow-logs-monitoring.json) which can estimate the size of flow logs.
+Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.
+Yo can also use the
+[Cloud Monitoring sample dashboard](https://github.com/GoogleCloudPlatform/monitoring-dashboard-samples/blob/master/dashboards/networking/vpc-flow-logs-monitoring.json) to estimate the size of flow logs.

 ## Before you begin

-For this reference guide, you need a Google Cloud [project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
-You can create a new one, or select a project you already created:
+For this tutorial, you need a Google Cloud [project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
+You can create a new project or select a project that you already created.

 1. Select or create a Google Cloud project.
 1. Enable billing for your project.

 When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
-See [Cleaning up](#cleaning-up) for more detail.

-## Enabling VPC Flow logs
+## Enabling VPC Flow Logs

-Open Cloud Shell and run the following command.
-Put the name of the subnet instead of `<SUBNET-NAME>`.
-Run this command for all the subnets that have VMs sending traffic to on-prem.
+Open Cloud Shell and run the following command:

-    gcloud compute networks subnets update <SUBNET-NAME> --enable-flow-logs
+    gcloud compute networks subnets update [YOUR_SUBNET_NAME] --enable-flow-logs

+ Replace `[YOUR_SUBNET_NAME]` with the name of your subnet.

+ Run this command for each of the subnets that have VMs sending traffic to on-premises resources.

-## Exporting VPC Flow Logs to BigQuery sink
+## Exporting VPC Flow Logs to the BigQuery sink

-1. In Cloud Console, open Cloud Logging.
+1. In the Cloud Console, open Cloud Logging.
-1. We need only VM instance logs for traffic that goes outside of the Shared VPC.
+1. You need only VM instance logs for traffic that goes outside of the Shared VPC network.
 Filter logs using the following query.
 Put the Shared VPC host project id in the query template and run the query in Query Builder.
 Add more `ip_in_net` clauses to cover IP ranges of your on-premises network, if necessary. `ON-PREM-IP-RANGE` should be in the format `10.1.0.0/24`.

         logName="projects/<PROJECT_ID>/logs/compute.googleapis.com%2Fvpc_flows"
         jsonPayload.reporter="SRC"
         (ip_in_net(jsonPayload.connection.dest_ip, "<ON-PREM-IP-RANGE-1>") OR ip_in_net(jsonPayload.connection.dest_ip, "<ON-PREM-IP-RANGE-2>"))

-> Note: if you want to use the subtractive approach for selecting the subnets (i.e. when a supernet is advertised from on-prem to cloud), go to section [Excluding the unwanted IP ranges from log export](#heading=h.kdwekww1g9b8).
+**Note**: If you want to use the subtractive approach for selecting the subnets (when a supernet is advertised from on-premises to cloud), go to the "Excluding the unwanted IP ranges from log export" section later in this document.

 ## Creating the sink

 1. Click **Actions**.